Archeology

 How is the Nebraska Department of Transportation involved?

 Several state and federal laws require planning for government-funded construction projects to include identifying and minimizing impacts to significant cultural resources, including archeological sites and historic structures.
 Much of the archeological research in Nebraska is conducted in cooperation with one of the major earthmovers in the state, the Nebraska Department of Transportation (NDOT).
-Through a long-standing agreement, the History Nebraska Highway Cultural Resources Program helps the NDOT meet requirements for consideration of impacts to archeological and historic properties, while assisting us in the discovery and understanding of Nebraska’s past.
+Through a long-standing agreement, the NSHS Highway Cultural Resources Program helps the NDOT meet requirements for consideration of impacts to archeological and historic properties, while assisting us in the discovery and understanding of Nebraska’s past.
 Visit dot.nebraska.gov more information.

 Get Involved